zuz9/node-folder-watch-vagrant-docker/readme.md

 ###Instructions###

-1. Just copy this vagrant file in your current project root
+1. Just copy this "Vagrantfile" in this project into your current project root.
 2. Make sure your package.json file has this "start": "supervisor server.js" * (see info below)
-3. your node project runs in port 3000
+3. Make sure your node project runs in port 3000
+4. In terminal cd to project root and type "vagrant up"

 ###Notes###